 - Corrosion Testing - A corroding material is not advisable for bathrooms, as it is in constant contact with water, soaps, detergents and shampoos that you use.
 The colour of the corroding material mars the look of the bath area, making it essential to purchase high-quality metal fittings.

 - Strong, Durable and Smooth Doors:.
 Look for doors with smooth mechanisms.
 The condition of doors is vital to the durability of your shower enclosure.
 The rollers and the grooves should not be easily destructible by water or bathing chemicals.

 - Thickness: Shower doors must be made of a minimum 4mm thick toughened safety glass, the ideal choice being 6mm.

 - Seals on the shower enclosure must be water-tight

-- Cheap Imports: Don’t fall for cheap imports which always fail to fulfil expectations and earn disrepute for the product itself.
+- Cheap Imports: Don't fall for cheap imports that always fail to fulfil expectations and earn disrepute for the product.
 Buying a cheap one that has been mass-produced abroad puts consumers in a difficult position should something go wrong, as it is virtually impossible to get personalised service if there are problems during installation or with the entire unit itself.
-If the product itself is damaged or faulty, the chances of making a successful guarantee claim are very low.
+If the product is damaged or faulty, the chances of making a successful guarantee claim are meagre.
 Besides, manufacturers overseas are unlikely to fully comply with the safety standards that apply to the UK market.
-To avoid disappointment, it’s wise to buy from a reputable retailer.
+To avoid disappointment, it's wise to buy from a reputable retailer.

 - Handles & Fixings: The handles for a shower enclosure should be strong and of high quality, preferably metals, made from brass or steel.
-Chrome coated plastics provide a poor experience, and they are easily breakable.
-They usually tend to last long than the plastic ones.
+Chrome-coated plastics provide a poor experience, and they are easily breakable.
+They usually tend to last longer than the plastic ones.